 Nephrolithiasis is a common, recurrent disease.
-The lifetime risk of stone formation in an individual is estimated at 5-10%, and the risk for recurrence is reported to be as high as 50% at five years and 80-90% at ten years. ^{1,2}.
-Routine Follow-up and medical prevention have been shown to decrease stone recurrence.3 To balance between the medical yield and the economic burden of metabolic workup and treatment, Major urological associations recommend that first-time stone formers who have Uric acid (UA), Brushite, and infection stones, or certain medical conditions, should undergo extensive evaluation.
-However, follow up protocols after surgical stone removal are uniform despite the substantial differences in the pathogenesis, risk factors, and medical management of the various stone types.^{4, 5}
+The lifetime risk of stone formation in an individual is estimated at 5-10%, and the risk for recurrence is reported to be as high as 50% at five years and 80-90% at 10 years.^{1,2} Routine followup and medical prevention have been shown to decrease stone recurrence.3 To balance between the medical yield and the economic burden of metabolic workup and treatment, major urological associations recommend that first-time stone-formers who have uric acid (UA), brushite, and infection stones, or certain medical conditions, should undergo extensive evaluation.
+However, followup protocols after surgical stone removal are uniform despite the substantial differences in the pathogenesis, risk factors, and medical management of the various stone types.^{4,5}

-UA stones are the second most common stone composition in Israel following calcium oxalate stones, found in 21.4% in patients 60 years and older, and reaching 29% in specific populations.^{6, 7} This unique distribution of stone compositions allowed us to study the impact of stone type, particularly uric acid, on stone recurrence, in order to evaluate whether a uniform follow-up protocol is appropriate for all stones types.
+UA stones are the second most common stone composition in Israel, following calcium oxalate (CaOx), stones, found in 21.4% in patients 60 years and older and reaching 29% in specific populations.^{6,7} This unique distribution of stone compositions allowed us to study the impact of stone type, particularly UA, on stone recurrence, in order to evaluate whether a uniform followup protocol is appropriate for all stones types.